2026 Local Law 11 Update - The Get Sheds Down Plan

 Inspections are conducted by a Qualified Exterior Wall Inspector or QEWI.
 In order to be eligible for QEWI status, the inspector must be either an architect or engineer.
 Specifically, the inspection must be carried out by a New York State Registered Architect or New York State licensed Professional Engineer with at least one year of experience.

 The inspector will conduct a critical examination of the appropriate sides of the building.
-They will be looking out for loose bricks, cracks, bulging masonry, and any other signs that the facade may be deteriorating.
-A thorough inspection will also utilize various tool to determine if there could be unseen issues under the surface.
+They will look for loose bricks, cracks, bulging masonry and any other signs that the facade may be deteriorating.
+A thorough inspection will also utilize various tools to determine if there could be unseen issues under the surface.

 Who files the inspection report and when are the filing cycle windows?